-Indulge in this gluten free graham cracker recipe with milk, homemade s’mores or an afterschool snack.
-East to make and delicious.
+Indulge in this gluten free graham cracker recipe.
+Enjoy them with milk, make them into homemade s’mores or an after school snack.
+So easy to make, delicious and always a bit hit!

 I came up with this recipe while testing for homemade cereal options for my kids beyond gluten-free granola.
 The end-result was perfection.
 The gluten-free oats were a perfect alternative to wheat and nuts (many gluten-free graham cracker recipes are made with nut flour, which I found to be too strong in flavor).